Dusk Graphics Backends — Pick the Right One

 WebGPU(experimental)Future-facing; not the default anywhere yet

-You don’t usually need to know all this — Dusk picks a sensible default for your platform on first launch.
-But knowing what’s available is useful when troubleshooting “Dusk won’t render anything” issues.
+You don’t usually need to know all this — Dusklight picks a sensible default for your platform on first launch.
+But knowing what’s available is useful when troubleshooting “Dusklight won’t render anything” issues.

 Per-platform recommendations